PChol22/dev-to-articles/blog-posts/learn-serverless/storage/article.md

 _In the [last article][last article], I covered the basics of interacting with DynamoDB databases, using the CDK.
 In this article, I will cover how to store data as files using Amazon S3.
 This series will continue!
 Follow me on [twitter][twitter account] or DEV to be notified when the next article is published!_

+⬇️ I post serverless content very regularly, if you want more ⬇️

+{% cta https://twitter.com/PierreChollet22 %} Follow me on twitter 🚀 {% endcta %}

+_**Quick announcement:** I also work on a library called [🛡 sls-mentor 🛡][sls-mentor-website].
+It is a compilation of 30 serverless best-practices, that are automatically checked on your AWS serverless projects (no matter the framework).
+It is free and open source, feel free to check it out!_

+{% cta https://github.com/sls-mentor/sls-mentor %} Find sls-mentor on Github ⭐️ {% endcta %}

 ## Store files the serverless way with Amazon S3

 Two weeks ago, I covered the basics of interacting with DynamoDB databases, these databases are great for storing structured data, composed of small items: the size limit for a single item is 400 KB.
 However, what if you want to store large files?
 In this case, you should use Amazon S3, a service that allows you to store files in the cloud.